 Using Self-Defense in Criminal Cases

-When it comes to trying to come up with a defense for a person who is charged with a crime, self defense is certainly a viable defense in the San Fernando Valley and in the courts surrounding a criminal case.
+When it comes to trying to develop a defense for a person who is charged with a crime, self-defense is undoubtedly a viable defense in the San Fernando Valley and the courts surrounding a criminal case.

-In fact, I would say self defense is probably one of the best defenses in criminal defense because if someone is attacking you and you’re trying to defend yourself or you’re trying to defend another person then you certainly have a good argument if you use reasonable force under the circumstances to defend yourself or that other person.
+I would say self-defense is probably one of the best defenses in criminal defense because if someone is attacking you and you're trying to defend yourself, or you're trying to protect another person, then you certainly have a good argument if you use reasonable force under the circumstances to defend yourself or that other person.

 Self Defense is Acting Reasonably Under the Circumstance

-Now, this reasonable part is very important.
-In other words, I’ve seen a lot of people try to claim this defense but they’re not acting reasonably under the circumstances.
-A good example would probably be if somebody attacked you with their fists and you responded back by attacking back with your fists and that other person got severely injured.
+Now, this good part is essential.
+In other words, I've seen many people try to claim this defense, but they're not acting reasonably under the circumstances.
+A good example would probably be if somebody attacked you with their fists and you responded by attacking back with your fists, and that other person got severely injured.

-I think the prosecutors would have a real tough road in trying to charge you with a serious battery if there’s a bad injury; but I see this happen all the time, and the reason they would have a serious road is because all you did was respond with the same type of force that you were attacked with.
+I think the prosecutors would have a real tough road in trying to charge you with a severe battery if there's a bad injury, but I see this happen all the time, and the reason they would have a tough road is that all you did was respond with the same type of force that you were attacked with.

-I’ve seen them charge it though.
-I’ve seen it charge with where the person that’s my client has some sort of special training like the person’s a boxer or a USC fighter and they end up really seriously injuring the alleged victim I the case.
+I've seen them charge it, though.
+I've seen it charge where the person that's my client has some special training like the person's a boxer or a USC fighter, and they end up seriously injuring the alleged victim in the case.

-But once again, if somebody is attacking you with their fists and you respond by defending yourself with your fists, and just because you get the better of the other person — even if that results in a horrible result — you still have a very strong self-defense argument.
+But once again, if somebody is attacking you with their fists and you respond by defending yourself with your fists, and just because you get the better of the other person — even if that results in a horrible result — you still have a powerful self-defense argument.

 Then you would be going too far.
-Your actions would no longer be reasonable and you wouldn’t be able to use self-defense.
-You may be able to use an imperfect self defense depending on what you get charged with and once again, what the circumstances are.
+Your actions would no longer be reasonable, and you wouldn't be able to use self-defense.
+You may be able to use imperfect self-defense depending on what you get charged with and, once again, the circumstances.

 Use of a Weapon and Respond with Deadly Force

-Another area where I see people going too far with self defense is, let’s say somebody attacks you with their fists and the you pull out a weapon — a bat, a knife, a gun — and respond with deadly force.
-Now you’re going too far and that’s not reasonable.
+Another area where I see people going too far with self-defense is, let's say somebody attacks you with their fists, and then you pull out a weapon — a bat, a knife, a gun — and respond with deadly force.
+Now you're going too far, and that's not reasonable.

-We can’t just say, okay since someone attacked you with their fists, you can now kill them.
+We can't just say, okay, since someone attacked you with their fists, you can now kill them.
 That would be going too far.
-That’s not going to work; although I have seen scenarios where another person attacked the victim, they were getting the better of the victim and it became a very dangerous situation for that victim where they themselves could be killed and they ended up having to use deadly force to protect themselves.
+That's not going to work; although I have seen scenarios where another person attacked the victim, they were getting the better of the victim.
+It became a hazardous situation for that victim where they could be killed.
+They ended up having to use deadly force to protect themselves.
 That could be reasonable under the circumstances.

 Reasonableness Standard for Using a Self-Defense Argument

-When you talk about this reasonableness standard when it comes to self-defense, you’re talking about the average person.
+When you talk about this reasonableness standard regarding self-defense, you're talking about the average person.
 What would the average person do?
 What could the average person do?
 You could also get into facts about what a particular defendant knew about somebody.

-Let’s say that you’re attacked by somebody and you’re know that that person is known to carry weapons.
-That person has threatened you with a weapon before and you get a weapon out because you’re afraid.
-That might be good self-defense depending on the circumstances.
+Let's say that somebody attacks you, and you know that someone is known to carry weapons.
+That person has threatened you with a gun before, and you get a weapon out because you're afraid.
+That might be reasonable self-defense, depending on the circumstances.